Poland’s governing coalition in disarray as deputy PM sacked in row over media law

 Sacking came ahead of key vote

-Poland's fragile governing coalition has been thrown into chaos after prime minister Mateusz Morawiecki sacked his deputy amid a row over media laws.
+Poland’s fragile governing coalition has been thrown into chaos after prime minister Mateusz Morawiecki sacked his deputy amid a row over a new media law.

-Mr Morawiecki, leader of the ruling rightwing Law and Justice Party (PiS), ousted Agreement Party leader and former deputy PM Jaroslaw on Tuesday.
+Mr Morawiecki, leader of the ruling right-wing Law and Justice Party (PiS), ousted Agreement Party leader Jaroslaw Gowin on Tuesday.

-The move came ahead of a key vote on a draft media bill.
-Mr Gowin said his dismissal signalled "the de facto end of United Right".
+The move came prior to a key vote on a media bill.
+Mr Gowin said his dismissal signalled “the de facto end of United Right”.

 His party voted on Wednesday to leave the coalition government, meaning PiS has lost its slim majority.

-A vote on the bill at the centre of the row, which would prevent non-European owners from having controlling stakes in Polish media companies, was also expected on Wednesday.
+The bill would prevent non-European media owners from having controlling stakes.

-Critics said the legislation was an effort to silence an independent, US-owned television broadcaster that is critical of the government.
+Critics said it was an effort to silence a US-owned broadcaster that is also critical of the government.

-It would push American company Discovery Inc to sell its controlling stake in TVN, a network with many channels that operates Poland's all-news station TVN24 and has a flagship evening news program watched daily by millions.
+Discovery Inc would be forced to sell its controlling stake in TVN, a network with many channels that operates all-news TVN24 with a flagship evening programme watched by millions.

 The government said the legislation is needed to stop hostile powers from taking over Polish TV networks.
+A vote was expected on Wednesday.

 Law and Justice appeared poised to pick up some votes from opposition lawmakers, including some from Confederation, a small party made up of libertarian and nationalist politicians.
 A spokesperson for the party said it still expects the law to be passed.

 Additional reporting by Associated Press